Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Historically, dry Mullein stems have also been used to make torches or candles by the Romans, Native American groups, and other cultures.
 To create one, you must dip the dried stem in wax several times, building up a thick layer.
 People used these torches for survival or ritual purposes.

 Native Americans also used this interesting plant to procure other food.
-Mullein seeds contain a chemical called rotenone, which is a paralytic poison to fish.
+Mullein seeds contain saponins, which are paralytic to fish.
 Native Americans ground the seeds and used them to catch fish.

 Mullein Recipes